OpenScienceMOOC/Main/script_intro.md

 Tobias: Everything we produce is freely available, and openly licensed for re-use.
 It is all built in the open by a passionate community of developers.
 We place no restrictions on who can use what we produce, or who can join us in building it.

 Paola (and anyone else you can get locally to shout this?): Researchers can be world-changing heroes.
 We will give them the power to achieve that.
+[No capes!](https://www.youtube.com/watch?v=RoFW2msxP6Q)

 # Licensing statement